 Add the code for creating the direct URI- DistributeOrderDSL.

 Now, start the processing.

 Java DSL code is completed, add the order.xml file to the project, and it is good to go for testing.

 Run the application; you will get the following output.

 Ensure that only orders are listed.
-If you want to store this results to a local file, then comment the stream. out and uncomment the configure method by the following line.
+If you want to store these results in a local file, then comment on the stream. out and uncomment the configure method by the following line.